benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

-- EasyChair sucks, but the others (Precision Conference, CMT) suck too, so I wouldn't strongly push people one way on the other on this part of the process---as long as your choice allows you to export all accepted submissions & their metadata in some sort of machine-readable format (e.g. csv, YAML) then just use whatever you like
+- EasyChair sucks, but the others (Precision Conference, CMT) suck too, so I wouldn't strongly push people one way on the other on this part of the process---as long as your choice allows you to export all accepted submissions & their metadata in some sort of machine-readable format (e.g. CSV, YAML) then just use whatever you like

 - as a bonus, it allowed me to make a [snarky